paru-de/sandbox/isbn_draft.md

 ## Calculating ISBN10 from ISBN13 (or vice versa)

 Books published before 2007 will most likely use a ten-digit long ISBN.
-Similarly, books published after 2007 often lack a ISBN10.
+Similarly, books published after 2007 often lack an ISBN10.
 You can calculate the corresponding ISBN with an [online tool](http://www.hahnlibrary.net/libraries/isbncalc.html).

-!> Simply adding or removing '978' in front of a ISBN will not result in a valid number!
+!> Simply adding or removing '978' in front of an ISBN will not result in a valid number!

 ## Retrieving information about a book